 水を飲まなかった: didn’t drink (casual)

-This includes all conjugations, whether of numbers, verbs, adjectives, nouns, etc. Anki thrives on teaching one small new item on every sentence.
+This includes all conjugations, whether of numbers, verbs, adjectives, nouns, etc. Spaced repetition flash cards thrive on teaching one small new item on every sentence.
 It’s the best way for memory to work.

 So you know the polite past tense for “eat.”
 You don’t know the polite past tense for “go” until you see it in another card.